Docker Commands Cheat Sheet

 The Docker tool was introduced to make it easier for developers to create, deploy, and run applications using containers.
 Containers provision the developers with the packaging of their applications, together with all important components they require such as libraries and other dependencies, and shipping of them all out as a single package.
 This assures the developers that their applications can be run on any other machine.

-We will start this tutorial by understanding the Docker architecture and the main aspects in it, and then we will continue with the important commands required for the Docker operations, such as Docker installation, build, push, run, ship, clean up, and the interaction with the container.
+We will start this tutorial by understanding the Docker architecture and its main aspects in it, and then we will continue with the important commands required for the Docker operations, such as Docker installation, build, push, run, ship, clean up, and the interaction with the container.

 Become a master of DevOps by enrolling in this online DevOps Training in London!